docker/docs/content/security/for-admins/single-sign-on/configure/configure-idp.md

 {{< /tab >}}
 {{< tab name="Entra ID SAML" >}}

 You can configure Docker with Entra ID using the pre-configured Docker integration, or by creating a custom application.
-We recommend the [Docker app integration](#add-the-app-integration-in-entra-id).
+You can use the [Docker app integration](#add-the-app-integration-in-entra-id) to simplify the set-up process.

 ### Add the app integration in Entra ID